-If you will turn 19 before April 1, 2013, you can apply for this credit on your 2011 tax return.
-For more information, see "Will you turn 19 before April 1, 2013?".
+If you will turn 19 before April 1, 2018, you can file a 2016 tax return.
+For more information, see "Will you turn 19 before April 1, 2018?".

 Note: You are separated if you have been living apart from your spouse or common-law partner for 90 consecutive days or more because of a breakdown in your relationship, and you have not reconciled.
-Do not advise us of your separation until you have been separated for more than 90 consecutive days.
+Do not advise the CRA of your separation until you have been separated for more than 90 consecutive days.

-If you have not applied for the CCTB for your child, or if you have another child or a child starts to live with you, you need to register that child for the GST/HST credit by using the Apply for child benefits online service on My Account or by completing Form RC66, Canada Child Benefits Application.
+If you have not applied for the CCB for your child, or if you have another child or a child starts to live with you, you need to register that child for the GST/HST credit by using the Apply for child benefits online service on My Account or by completing Form RC66, Canada Child Benefits Application.